 The Summer Music Festival is an intensive, two-week residential music program in Fayetteville, West Virginia.
 During the festival, each day is jam-packed with chamber music, private lessons, workshops, large ensemble, master classes, Dalcroze eurhythmics, and more.
 Hardly an hour goes by without hearing some luscious melody or some technique passages wafting through the fresh mountain air.
-If you are ages 12 - 23, already have some experience on your instrument, and want to greatly enhance your musical training, then Coda is where you need to be!
+If you are ages 12 - 23, already have some experience on your instrument, and want to enhance your musical training, then Coda is where you need to be!

 We recognize that the skills and disciplines employed in musical education can be applied to all aspects of daily life.
 With this in mind, we have developed the program specifically to present students with many opportunities to develop crucial social, mental, and personal life skills.
-Our faculty, staff, and counselor team will assist students with their musical studies as well as daily life at camp, such as creating and maintaining a personal schedule, organizing a chamber music rehearsal, or setting healthy goals.
+Our faculty and counselors will assist students with their musical studies as well as daily life at camp, such as creating and maintaining a personal schedule, organizing a chamber music rehearsal, or setting healthy goals.
 One cannot truly become an artist without taking care to enrich the body, mind, soul, and spirit.
 The Summer Music Festival upholds Christian morals and principles of character and within that context we challenge students to cultivate integrity, discipline, and positive self-image, and to find their true purpose and meaning in life.
-Group discussions and optional devotions are a part of the daily schedule, providing a safe environment to wrestle with these values and ideals.
+Group discussions and optional Coda Talks are a part of the daily schedule, providing a safe environment to wrestle with these values and ideals.

 On top of all that, students will get to explore West Virginia's breathtaking outdoors.
 There are always one or two recreational outings for students and faculty alike, such as hikes in the New River Gorge, ropes courses, zip-lining, and more.
 There is also no shortage of daily walks, frisbee games, or your run-of-the-mill four-square tournament.
 And just when you thought it couldn't get any better, there will be three to four concerts featuring our talented faculty, as well as a large student concert gala to finish off the festival with a bang.
 All concerts are free and open to the public, and greatly celebrated within the Fayette County community.